What is environmental monitoring in pharmaceutical industry

 The frequency of the air testing should be every time the aseptic processing area is in use.
 Support areas may be tested less frequently.

-Refer to table for particulate limits for alert and action limits for non-viable monitoring.
+Please look at the table for particulate limits for alert and action limits for non-viable monitoring.

-What is viable contaminant testing?
+2. What is viable contaminant testing?

 You are required to perform viable or microbiological particulates/microorganisms in your processing environment.

 Develop a microbiological isolate identification program.
-The extent and frequency of identification should be risk based with the greatest emphasis on any isolates from critical zones being identified.
+The extent and frequency of identification should be risk-based, with the greatest emphasis on any isolates from critical zones being identified.

 Surfaces testing